-An individual who is a U.S. citizen or U.S. resident alien;

-A partnership, corporation, company, or association created or organized in the United States or under the laws of the United States;

-· An estate (other than a foreign estate); or

-· A domestic trust (as defined in Regulations section 301.7701-7).
+- · An individual who is a U.S. citizen or U.S. resident alien; - A partnership, corporation, company, or association created or organized in the United States or under the laws of the United States; - .
+An estate (other than a foreign estate); or - · A domestic trust (as defined in Regulations section 301.7701-7).

 Special rules for partnerships.
 Partnerships that conduct a trade or business in the United States are generally required to pay a withholding tax under section 1446 on any foreign partners' share of effectively connected taxable income from such business.
 Further, in certain cases where a Form W-9 has not been received, the rules under section 1446 require a partnership to presume that a partner is a foreign person, and pay the section 1446 withholding tax.
-Therefore, if you are a U.S. person that is a partner in a partnership to ostablish your U.S. status and avoid section 1446 withholding no your share of partnership income.
+Therefore, if you are a U.S. person that is a partner in a partnership conducting a trade or business in the United States, provide Form W-9 to the partnership to establish your U.S. status and avoid section 1446 withholding on your share of partnership income.